jlgm/WhiteRabbitChallenge/README.md

 * When a potential solution is found, we could check asynchronously (using parallelization) if it's a solution.
 Perhaps using some kind of job queue and workers
 * Using other data structures (such as char arrays instead of string class, arrays instead of vectors etc.) could improve performance
-* We can generate the combinations iteratively (which might improve performance)
+* We can generate the combinations iteratively (which in most processors will be faster than using recursion)
 * User Interaction could be better
 * Unit tests